PaulBonnette/lsm/README.md

 - Pull configuration changes from each remote server to the PC, as a backup.
 - Push backups to the remote servers (for restoring to a website).

-## 2 - Managing Servers - commands to help you manage and scan your servers for vulnerabilities.
+## 2 - Managing "SERVER"s - commands to help you manage and scan your servers for vulnerabilities.

 The Laravel hosting server is usually a Droplet or in-house server, but I hope to allow other server types in the future.
 This project allows the user to do the following:

-- Start with a basic Droplet/in-house-server and build everything from there.
+- Droplet, in-house server, or Raspberry Pi
 - Install necessary packages and software, including: Letsencrypt, NTP server, nginx, postfix, PHP 8.4+, nmap, Cockpit and plugins, etc.
-- Configure necessary packages, including firewall, server certificates, etc.
+- Configure standard packages and manage standard package set.
 - Evaluate any server for security holes and fix them automatically.
 This includes properly configuring the ufw firewall to only allow necessary traffic, etc.

 ## 3 - Managing Website Releases - commands for handling website releases.